RunmonkunMatthew/A-Mini-Calculator/README.md

 # Mini-Calculator
-A mini website for multiplication of nubmers
+A mini calculator website for multiplication of nubmers